 Lee Steam Plant

 Lee Steam Electric Plant is a coal-fired power station owned and operated by Progress Energy near Goldsboro, North Carolina.
-On January 9, 2011, Duke Energy said it agreed to buy Progress Energy for $13.7 billion in stock, creating the largest U.S. power company if it wins approval from regulators in North and South Carolina.
+On January 9, 2011, Duke Energy said it agreed to buy Progress Energy for $13.7 billion in stock.

 Progress Energy announces plan to close coal plant